-- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower Project (TSGT), located in Makati City, The St. Francis Shangri-La Place Project (TSFSP) and the One Shangri-La Place Project (OSP), both located in Mandaluyong City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place Project (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makati Project, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack Project, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI"), and SPI Land Development, Inc. ("SPI-LDI") are new subsidiaries in which the Group will develop its upcoming projects.
+- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower Project (TSGT), located in Makati City, The St. Francis Shangri-La Place Project (TSFSP) and the One Shangri-La Place Project (OSP), both located in Mandaluyong City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place Project (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makati Project, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack Project, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI") is the developer of Laya, the Group's latest project, located in Pasig City.

+• SPI Land Development, Inc. ("SPI-LDI") is a new subsidiary in which the Group will develop one of its upcoming projects.